-The Seek Outside Divide ($349) is a 4500 cubic inch (74L) lightweight external frame backpack capable of hauling 50, 60, and even 70 pound loads even though it only weighs 44 ounces.
-Best suited for backpacking, packrafting, hunting, fishing, and expedition style trips, the Divide fills a niche that isn’t addressed by any other ultralight or lightweight pack manufacturer.
-I guarantee that you’ll be amazed by the added comfort, carrying capacity, and control that this well engineered external frame backpack can provide if you need to go heavy.
+The Seek Outside Divide is a 4500 cubic inch (74L) lightweight external frame backpack capable of hauling 50, 60, and even 70-pound loads even though it only weighs 44 ounces.
+Best suited for backpacking, packrafting, hunting, fishing, and expedition-style trips, the Divide fills a niche that isn’t addressed by any other ultralight or lightweight pack manufacturer.
+I guarantee that you’ll be amazed by the added comfort, carrying capacity, and control that this well-engineered external frame backpack can provide if you need to go heavy.

-The Divide is also made using X-pac R21, which is a waterproof laminate like cuben fiber, but less expensive and easier to work with because it has a woven face fabric.
-While X-pac and cuben fiber are waterproof materials, backpacks made with them are not and it’s recommended that they be seam-sealed, seam taped, or lined with a plastic bag if used in wet conditions.
+The Divide is also made using X-Pac R21, which is a waterproof laminate like Dyneema Composite Fabric (DCF), but less expensive and easier to work with because it has a woven face fabric.
+While X-Pac and DCF are waterproof materials, backpacks made with them are not and it’s recommended that they be seam-sealed, seam taped, or lined with a plastic bag if used in wet conditions.

 Custom Made Gear

-When you buy a Divide from Seek Outside, it’s important to know that all of their backpacks are custom made.
+When you buy a Divide from Seek Outside, it’s important to know that all of their backpacks are made to order.
 While you can purchase the Divide in its standard configuration, the company sells a variety of options that you can use to swap in different components or add additional features.

-It also means that the weight of the pack made for you can differ from manufacturer’s specs by a few ounces.
-If gear weight is very important to you, make sure you call up Seek Outside and tell them how much you want the pack to weight before they make it for you.
+If gear weight is very important to you, make sure you call up Seek Outside and tell them how much you want the pack to weigh before they make it for you.
 While they try to stick to their product specs, there is some variability (plus or minus a few ounces) in the weight of the packs they produce.

 Organization and Storage